Biochemistry1-FFM/uORF-Tools/report/regulation.rst

 - uORF_id: uniquely identifies the found uORFs for a transcript by appending an index to the transcript id (e.g ENST00000421495.6.1).

+- mean_reads_uORF_c1: mean read count for uORFs in condition 1.

+- mean_reads_ORF_c1: mean read count for ORFs in condition 1.

+- mean_reads_uORF_c2: mean read count for uORFs in condition 2.

+- mean_reads_ORF_c2: mean read count for ORFs in condition 2.

-- ribo_change: Ratio between the ratio of normalized ORF vs uORF for condition1 and ORF vs uORF for condition 2.
+- log2FC_main_ORF_to_uORF_ratios: Ratio between the ratio of normalized ORF vs uORF for condition1 and ORF vs uORF for condition 2.

-- direction: describes potential regulation of main ORF by uORF by association of their change of translational efficiency.

-  - (+) up: Main ORF is upregulated vs uORF between condititon 1 and 2.

-  - (-) down: Main ORF is downrelated in comparison to uORF between condition 1 and 2.